AmethystGear/Spork/README.md

 # Spork
-Making a programming language, because I can, I guess

 Not sure what to call this thing yet, for now, maybe Spork?

 In Spork, everything is an expression.
 Why?
 Cause it's super easy to make a language that way, and it parses nicely.